KPersaud11-BC/School_District_Analysis/README.md

-- How is the school summary affected?
+- **How is the school summary affected?**
+In the Initial Analysis Code, Thomas High School had the following output.

+Insert Pic Here

+In the Challenge code, we recalculated Thomas High School's passing percentages using only the population of 10th-12th grade students.
+The following Dataframe was produced.

+Insert Pic Here

+Thomas High School's % Passing Math increased from 66.9% to 93.2%. % Passing Reading increased from 69.7% to 97.0%. % Overall Passing increased from 65.1% to 90.6%.

-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

+In the Initial Analysis Code, Thomas High School fell in the middle with its performance compared to other schools.
+After the replacement in the Challenge Code, Thomas High School jumps to the High Performing Schools list shown below.
+It is number 2 out of the 15 schools in the district.

+Insert Pic Here

-- How does replacing the ninth-grade scores affect the following:
+- **How does replacing the ninth-grade scores affect the following:**
   - Math and reading scores by grade
   - Scores by school spending
   - Scores by school size